Thunderstorms with pea-sized hail to hit Georgia Sunday

 • Once you're indoors, avoid using corded phones, electrical devices, plumbing fixtures, and stay away from windows and doors.

-• Lightning can follow conductive pathways, and these precautions reduce the risk of electrical surges.
+• These precautions help reduce the risk of electrical surges, as lightning can follow conductive pathways.

 Wait for the all-clear: